RenardDesNeiges/titouan_renard_site/content/_index.md

 This is my website, it contains a few blog posts as well as a list of my publications and my CV.

-To contact me, write me a mail at titouan.renard <at> etu.unige.ch.
+To contact me, write me a mail at:

+titouan.renard|at|etu.unige.ch.